Melrwa/Moringa-FT09-phase-3-code-challenge/README.md

 # Moringa FT09 Phase 3 Code Challenge

 This application manages authors, magazines, and articles using SQLAlchemy.
-Users can add new authors, magazines, and articles, view existing data, and manage contributions.
-The application is designed with a relational database and provides basic CRUD functionality.
+Users can add new authors, magazines, and articles, view existing data, and query contributions.
+The application is designed with a relational database and provides basic CRUD functionality alongside advanced querying features.

 ## Project Structure

-- **`app.py`**: The main script that sets up the database, creates tables, and performs operations like adding authors, magazines, and articles.
-It also demonstrates querying and printing data.
+- **`app.py`**: The main script that provides an interactive menu to manage authors, magazines, and articles.
+It enables CRUD operations, querying, and displays specific relationships between models.
 - **`models/author.py`**: Defines the `Author` class with properties and relationships to the `Article` model.
 - **`models/magazine.py`**: Defines the `Magazine` class with properties and relationships to the `Article` model.
 - **`models/article.py`**: Defines the `Article` class, including relationships to both `Author` and `Magazine`.
-- **`database/setup.py`**: Contains the database setup, including engine creation, session management, and table creation.
+- **`database/setup.py`**: Contains the database setup, including engine creation and session management.
-- **`database/connection.py`**: Handles the database connection and session creation.

 ## Setup